-I was pleased as punch when this Coffee and Walnut Cake came out as well as it did on my first attempt, needless to say I’ve made it many, many times since and it’s proven to be a very easy coffee cake recipe.
+I was pleased as punch when this Coffee and Walnut Cake came out as well as it did during recipe development, needless to say I’ve made it many, many times since and it’s proven to be a very easy coffee cake recipe.
 I always thought I wasn’t a fan of Coffee & Walnut Cake because I’m not a fan of the coffee chocolates you get in selection boxes – but I do like a good latte.
 Plus I had family members who loved coffee cake so to please the majority, bake I did, and how glad I am of it!

 How wrong could I be, this is definitely on my top 10 list now (don’t ask me what the other 9 are…I’d probably have to use my fingers and toes to count!
 I’ve added a super tip at the bottom of this recipe, to be fair, this is an excellent tip to use in all your cake baking if you wish to achieve a light airy sponge.